-Benji Madden Gushes Over Cameron Diaz in Heartfelt Mother's Day Tribute - E!
+Benji Madden's Mother's Day Tribute to Cameron Diaz Is the Sweetest Thing - E!
 Online

 "While we are overjoyed to share this news, we also feel a strong instinct to protect our little one's privacy," Cameron, 48, and Benji, 42, noted.
 "So we won't be posting pictures or sharing any more details, other than the fact that she is really really cute!!
 Some would even say RAD."

 Over the last year, however, the pair has shared a few more details about raising their bundle of joy.
-During a July 2020 interview with Jimmy Fallon, Cameron couldn't help but gush over her baby girl and becoming a parent.
+During a July 2020 interview with Jimmy Fallon, Cameron offered insight on raising her baby girl and becoming a parent.

 "It's just amazing," she shared.
 "It's the best thing that ever happened to both Benj and I. We're just so happy."